yie1d/pydoll/docs/en/features/browser-management/contexts.md

 # Browser Contexts

 Browser Contexts are Pydoll's solution for creating completely isolated browsing environments within a single browser process.
-Think of them as separate "incognito windows" but with full programmatic control—each context maintains its own cookies, storage, cache, and authentication state.
+Think of them as separate "incognito windows" but with full programmatic control, each context maintains its own cookies, storage, cache, and authentication state.

 ## Quick Start